 The master of urban design (MUD) is an intensive, calendar year, post-professional degree program for students already holding a first professional degree in architecture, landscape architecture or urban and regional planning (e.g., BArch, BLA, MArch, MLA, MCRP/MURP or equivalents).
 The interdisciplinary program uses Denver as an urban laboratory but the globe as a reference, educating future designers about the unique place the city holds in addressing the critical problems of our time.

 The program began in 1969 and counts several hundred alumni practicing around the world, including renowned designers like Jun Xia (’89), Principal of Gensler Shanghai and designer of the new Shanghai Tower.

-Our student body is extremely diverse, with recent students from Bangladesh, China, Colombia, India, Iran, Japan, Libya and Saudi Arabia.
+Our student body is extremely diverse, with recent students from Bangladesh, China, Colombia, India, Iran, Japan, Libya, Bahrain and Saudi Arabia.
 These students join our domestic students (many of whom receive significantly reduced tuition through our WICHE-WRGP status) to examine contemporary urbanism and design practice through an interdisciplinary, studio-based curriculum taught by a multi-disciplinary faculty.
-Coursework is capped off by the International Studio held each summer when students travel to study in China's rapidly urbanizing Shanghai-Nanjing corridor or in the dense central neighborhoods of Copenhagen, Denmark.
+Coursework is capped off by the International Studio held each summer when students travel to study urban issues in dynamic, context-based locations.

 The Urban Design program is organized around three central themes reinforced by core studios and seminars:

 We take a holistic approach to designing the livable city.
 Since more than half the world’s population lives in cities, with that number set to increase to two-thirds by 2030, we must anticipate the ecological impacts of our design decisions.
 In preparation for a post-carbon era, we address concerns related to climate change, energy usage, public health, food production and resource availability through an integrated approach to the design of urban settlements.

 Our students re-imagine and re-interpret urban systems – from transportation networks to hydrological systems to zoning codes to social movements – with the goal of creating cities that are at once socially just, economically diverse and ecologically resilient.
-These challenges are unprecedented and must be urgently addressed: we believe that urban designers are best positioned to meet them head on.
+These challenges must be urgently addressed: we believe that urban designers are best positioned to meet them head on.

 LOCAL TO GLOBAL